vsergeev/luaradio/README.md

 LuaRadio can be used to rapidly prototype software radios, modulation/demodulation utilities, and signal processing experiments.
-It can also be embedded into existing radio applications to serve as a user scriptable engine for processing samples.
+It can also be embedded into existing radio applications to serve as a user scriptable engine for signal processing.

-LuaRadio blocks are written in pure Lua, but can use [LuaJIT's FFI](http://luajit.org/ext_ffi.html) to wrap external libraries, like [VOLK](http://libvolk.org/), [liquid-dsp](https://github.com/jgaeddert/liquid-dsp), and others, for computational acceleration, more sophisticated processing, and interfacing with SDR hardware.
+LuaRadio blocks are written in pure Lua, but can use [LuaJIT's FFI](http://luajit.org/ext_ffi.html) to wrap external libraries, like [VOLK](http://libvolk.org/), [liquid-dsp](https://github.com/jgaeddert/liquid-dsp), and others, for computational acceleration, sophisticated processing, and interfacing with SDR hardware.

 Use GNU Radio?
 See [how LuaRadio compares to GNU Radio](docs/6.comparison-gnuradio.md).